czgaotian/learning-languages/behaviorQuestion/index.md

 >
 > Preparation for global job market

+- After leaving my previous role, I took some time to carefully evaluate my **next career move** and ensure I find a position that align my skills and interest.
-- After I planned to enter the global job market, I mainly worked on two aspects.
+- When I planned to enter the global job market, I mainly worked on two aspects.

-- During this time, I focused on improving my technical skills, particularly gaining deeper knowledge in [xxx].
+- Firstly, during this time, I focused on improving my technical skills, particularly gaining deeper knowledge in [xxx].
-- I developed a personal project - a blog system built with Next.js.
+- I developed a personal project - a blog system to exercised my skill in Next.js.
 - These experiences have given me a stronger understanding of complex system design and implementation, making me more confident in **tackling** new challenges.

-- I used this time to research local technology trends, job requirements, and improve my English skills.
+- Secondly, I used this time to research local technology trends, job requirements, and improve my English skills.

 ## What do you consider your strengths and weaknesses?